Psychological evaluation: Ancient psychological evaluation

-Modern psychological evaluation
+Development of psychological evaluation in 1800-1900-s

 In the 1800s, Hubert von Grashey developed a battery to determine the abilities of brain-damaged patients.
 This test was also not favorable, as it took over 100 hours to administer.
 However, this influenced Wilhelm Wundt, who had the first psychological laboratory in Germany.
 His tests were shorter, but used similar techniques.
 Wundt also measured mental processes and acknowledged the fact that there are individual differences between people.

 Francis Galton established the first tests in London for measuring IQ.
 He tested thousands of people, examining their physical characteristics as a basis for his results and many of the records remain today.
 James Cattell studied with him, and eventually worked on his own with brass instruments for evaluation.
-His studies led to his paper "Mental Tests and Measurements" ,one of the most famous writings on psychological evaluation.
+His studies led to his paper "Mental Tests and Measurements", one of the most famous writings on psychological evaluation.
 He also coined the term "mental test" in this paper.

 As the 1900s began, Alfred Binet was also studying evaluation.
 However, he was more interested in distinguishing children with special needs from their peers after he could not prove in his other research that magnets could cure hysteria.
 He did his research in France, with the help of Theodore Simon.
 They created a list of questions that were used to determine if children would receive regular instruction, or would participate in special education programs.
 Their battery was continually revised and developed, until 1911 when the Binet-Simon questionnaire was finalized for different age levels.

 After Binet's death, intelligence testing was further studied by Charles Spearman.
 He theorized that intelligence was made up of several different subcategories, which were all interrelated.
 He combined all the factors together to form a general intelligence, which he abbreviated as "g".
 This led to William Stern's idea of an intelligence quotient.
 He believed that children of different ages should be compared to their peers to determine their mental age in relation to their chronological age.
 Lewis Terman combined the Binet-Simon questionnaire with the intelligence quotient and the result was the standard test we use today, with an average score of 100.